Philip Low (chemist): Career

 In 1976, Low joined the faculty of Purdue University where his father was, at the time, also teaching.
-He has remained at Purdue since then and, as of 2025, is the Ralph C. Corley Distinguished Professor of Chemistry.
+He has remained at Purdue since then and, as of 2025, was the Ralph C. Corley Distinguished Professor of Chemistry.

 Low's scientific work has resulted in numerous drug discoveries, he is the author or coauthor of more than 350 scholarly articles, and he has been listed on more than 600 patents.
 In 2014, Purdue University constructed the Drug Discovery Building on its West Lafayette, Indiana campus in part to accommodate Low's expansive research.
 Low, along with Timothy Ratliff and Tom Gardner, is credited with the development of the prostate cancer drug Pluvicto, which was granted breakthrough status by the Food and Drug Administration in 2021.

 In the late 1990s, Low cofounded, with Christopher Leamon, biotechnology company Endocyte where he served as chief science officer.
 The company was purchased by Novartis in 2018 in a $2.1 billion sale.
 He later founded Novosteo, a clinical-stage biopharmaceutical company, which was acquired by Cortexyme in 2022.

 In 2015, Low received the American Chemical Society's George & Christine Sosnovsky Award For Cancer Research, and the American Association for Cancer Research's Award for Outstanding Achievement in Chemistry in Cancer Research.
-He is an elected fellow of the National Academy of Inventors.
+He was an elected fellow of the National Academy of Inventors.

-Personal life
+Personal life and death

-Low is married with five children and 18 grandchildren.
+Low was married with five children and 19 grandchildren.

-Low is a member of the Church of Jesus Christ of Latter Day Saints.
-He has said that "science supports and, in fact, confirms" his belief in Mormonism.
+He was a member of the Church of Jesus Christ of Latter Day Saints.
+Low said that "science supports and, in fact, confirms" his belief in Mormonism.

+Low died at his home on March 4, 2026, at the age of 78.